wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/2-build-your-team-and-meet-requirements.md

     needs of everyone at your organization are represented so that Viva Connections can have the largest impact possible.

-- In most cases, this team will include a few technical professionals as well as human resources people, communications specialists, and operations employees, to name a few.
+- In most cases, this team will include a few technical professionals, human resources people, communications specialists, and operations employees, to name a few.

 - HR professionals typically have a significant understanding of the